Geodels/gospl/docs/tech_guide/tecto.rst

 .. warning::

-  Compared to vertical displacements applied at each time step, the horizontal advection is only performed at specific intervals (of the order of several thousands to millions years) specified in the :mod:`gospl` input file by the :yaml:`tec` parameter in the :yaml:`time` section.
+  Compared to vertical displacements applied at each time step, the horizontal advection is only performed at specific intervals (of the order of several thousands to millions years) specified in the goSPL input file by the :yaml:`tec` parameter in the :yaml:`time` section.

 .. figure:: ../images/tecto.png